virtengine/docs.virtengine.com/_overview/welcome.md

 permalink: /
 ---

+### Homepage

+[VirtEngine - Powering Public & Private Clouds](http://virtengine.com)

+## What is VirtEngine?

 VirtEngine is an excellent turnkey Virtualization platform that enables businesses to build, run scale and manage virtual machines, apps, containers entirely in your own fault tolerant cloud.

-# Homepage

-[VirtEngine - Powering Public & Private Clouds](http://virtengine.com)

-# What is VirtEngine?

-VirtEngine, is a Virtualization Platform that can be utilized to build private & public clouds.
+VirtEngine supports both a public model (for hosting providers) & a private model (for internal use)

-## What is a cloud?
+### What is a cloud?

 A Cloud is a group of Phsyical Computing resources that provides flexibily to the users, users are able to launch Computing Power on demand.